Which European countries have COVID-19 border restrictions in place?

 Cyprus resumed tourist travel on June 9 after closing its borders for almost three months.

-Authorities have created three lists based on countries' epidemiological situation, which detail if passengers from these destinations are allowed to enter and under what conditions.
+Authorities have created three categories based on countries' epidemiological situation, which detail if passengers from these destinations are allowed to enter and under what conditions.

 The lists are updated weekly by the Ministry of Health and can be found here.